Basic Certificates in Speech-Language Pathology Assistant

 Education Levels of Speech-Language Pathology Assistant Majors

-In 2020-2021, 40 basic certificates were awarded to speech-language pathology assistant majors.
+During the most recent year for which data is available, 55 people earned their basic certificate in speech-language pathology assistant.
 The following table shows the number of diplomas awarded in speech-language pathology assistant at each degree level.

 Earnings of Speech-Language Pathology Assistant Majors With Basic Certificates